Supporting facilities

-Institute of Paleobiology has a wide variety of traditional and modern laboratories, and other facilities for research conducted by scientific staff and visitors.
+Institute of Paleobiology has a wide variety of traditional and modern laboratories, and other facilities supporting research conducted by scientific staff and visitors.

 Electron Microscopy and Electron Microprobe Laboratory